vtex-apps/io-documentation/docs/en/Recipes/store-management/go-live.md

 ### Setp 1 - Set account edition

-When developing with Store Framework, you must request the installation of the `vtex.edition-store@5.x` [Edition app](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-edition-app) to be able to test and go live.
-To do this [open a support ticket](https://help.vtex.com/en/support).
+When developing with Store Framework, you must request the installation of the `vtex.edition-store@5.x` [Edition app](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-edition-app) to be able to perform tests and go live.
+Make this request to the VTEX team via [support ticket](https://help.vtex.com/en/support).

 > ℹ️
 >
 > Once you have installed the appropriate edition app in the master [workspace](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-workspace) of your account, other workspaces you create will be created with the same edition app.

-You can check the Edition app installed in a workspace by running the following command: `vtex edition get`.
+You can check the Edition app installed in any given workspace by running the following command in your terminal: `vtex edition get`.
 Please refer to [Edition apps](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-edition-app) for further information.

 ### Step 2 - Register host

+Before Setting up DNS pointing register your domain as your store's host.
+Learn more about how to [configure your store's host](https://help.vtex.com/en/tutorial/configuring-domains-in-license-manager--tutorials_2450).

 ### Step 3 - Request internal DNS pointing

+Once you have registered your store's main domain as described above, you must request VTEX internal DNS pointing change for Store Framework via [support ticket](https://help.vtex.com/en/support).

+Use the ticket to schedule the change at least three days in advance of the intended go live date.
+Indicate a time from 9 to 17 BRT (UTC-3) for the change to happen.

+When you receive confirmation of the internal DNS pointing, you have five days to [set up regular DNS pointing](#step-4---set-up-dns-pointing).
+If you do not set up DNS pointing within this period your internal pointing will be automatically excluded and you will need to request it again as described above.

 ### Step 4 - Set up DNS pointing

+Within five days of the confirmation of [internal DNS pointing](#step-4---set-up-dns-pointing) you must set up regular DNS pointing.
+To do this, follow the steps in [Setting up DNS pointing to VTEX](https://help.vtex.com/en/tutorial/configuring-dns-pointing-to-vtex--tutorials_4280).

+> ℹ️
+>
+> DNS pointing propagation takes 24-48 hours to occur completely, which means that the configured address may not be accessible to all people right after configuration.